Last Updated on 1 month ago by Admin

-You've probably heard the term "doxxing" thrown around in the media, but what you may not know is that this word can apply to multiple situations, even some that aren't on the internet.
+You’ve probably heard the term “doxxing” thrown around in the media, but what you may not know is that this You might have heard the word “doxxing” in the news, but it can actually refer to many situations, not just those that happen online.

-So, what is doxing, how do we avoid it, and is there anything that we can do?
+So, what exactly is doxing, how can we avoid it, and what steps can we take?

 Understanding Doxing

-Doxing is the act of exposing someone’s private information online without their consent.
-The term comes from “dropping dox,” which refers to releasing documents that reveal personal details.
-This malicious act is often carried out by hackers or individuals seeking personal revenge, political ends, or to cause harm.
+Doxing means exposing someone’s private information online without their permission.
+The word comes from “dropping dox,” which means releasing documents that show personal details.
+People who dox often want revenge, have political motives, or simply want to cause harm.

-Doxing usually involves gathering personally identifiable information, such as home addresses, phone numbers, and workplace details, and sharing it publicly.
-Attackers may collect this data from social media, leaked documents, or other online sources.
-Once exposed, victims can face harassment, threats, or even real-world danger.
+Doxing often means collecting personal details like home addresses, phone numbers, or workplace information and sharing them in public.
+Attackers might find this data on social media, in leaked documents, or from other online sources.
+Once this information is out, victims may face harassment, threats, or even real-life risks.

-Lots of personal information is available to the general public online through sites such as Facebook, Instagram, and other social media sites.
-It's also possible to do a simple Google search and find other data such as previous names, addresses, phone numbers, and information about relatives or people who share the same name.
+A lot of personal information is easy to find online through sites like Facebook, Instagram, and other social media.
+Even a quick Google search can turn up things like old names, addresses, phone numbers, or details about relatives and people with the same name.

 How to Prevent Doxing

-The best method is not to provide personal details that you wouldn’t want spreading around online.
+The best way is to avoid sharing personal details you wouldn’t want others to see online.

-But thats not always possible.
-Right?
-What about eCommerce sites like Amazon?
+But that’s not always possible.
+For example, what about shopping sites like Amazon?

-This guideline is especially true when you're using social media sites where your data is often public until you adjust security settings.
+This advice is especially important on social media, where your information is often public unless you change your privacy settings.

-To protect yourself from this type of attack, here are some practical tips that can help you avoid being a victim of doxxing.
+Here are some practical tips to help you avoid becoming a victim of doxxing.

 1. Keep your personal information private.